jack126guy/fitbhost/README.md

 This is an {{ adjective }} example of a {{ noun }}.
 ```

-(Refer to the [StoryFillup](https://github.com/jack126guy/storyfillup) page for technical information on the format.)
+(Refer to the [StoryFillup](https://github.com/jack126guy/storyfillup) page for technical information on the format.
+Note that special codes are ignored in this tool.)

 Stories can also contain Markdown: